Trinity School Newbury Academy Trust

 - 3.7: How will my child's views be sought about the help they are getting and the progress they are making?

 Children who have SAPs discuss and set their targets with a key member of staff.
 Students who have a statement of special educational needs or an EHCP will have the opportunity to share their views in preparation for their annual review.
-At Trinity School, students are encouraged to contribute their 'student voice' through various core groups held withing the school
+At Trinity School, students are encouraged to contribute their 'student voice' through various core groups held within the school.
+There are also opportunities for students to be tutor reps meaning they are able to advocate on behalf of their tutor group at Student Voice meetings.

 - 3.8: What accredited and non accredited courses do you offer for young people with SEND?